 Ensuring you execute these 4 simple things on your webpages is a great way to improve your on-page SEO.
 The better your website SEO, the higher you will rank on search engines like Google, and the more traffic your website will get.
 And more traffic means more customers heading your way!

-You don’t have to spend a lot of money hiring professional marketing teams to do your SEO for you if you want to take the initiative on your own.
+You don’t have to spend a lot of money hiring professional marketing teams to do your SEO or to make your website look amazing for you if you want to take the initiative on your own.
 Just follow these pointers to create a baseline strategy that can yield positive results.